Tatiane-Vieira/tatiane-vieira/README.md

 - 🌱 Transitioning into Bioinformatics
 - 💻 Learning Python and R for genomics and data analysis
-- 🧬 Interested in RNA-seq, gene expression, and genomics
+- 🧬 Interested in NGS, RNA-seq, gene expression, and genomics
 - 🌿 Passionate about animal biodiversity and conservation
 - 🎯 Goal: Work in biotech or research combining data + biology